 Approximately 80% of all malaria deaths occur in young African children.
-Infants are vulnerable to malaria from approximately 3 months of age, when immunity acquired from the mother starts to wane.
+Infants are vulnerable to malaria from approximately 3 months of age when immunity acquired from the mother starts to wane.

 Malaria prone regions:

-Countries with high malaria occurrences is termed
+Countries with high malaria occurrences are termed malaria-endemic countries

 Malaria in pregnancy: